Logan8192/Selenium-Python-Behave-POM-template/README.md

-# Selenium-Python-Behave-PyHamCrest
+# Python-Selenium-Behave-PyHamCrest
-Page Object Model pattern template using Python, Selenium and the behavior-driven development tool Behave.
+Web automation testing framework using the page object model pattern with Python, Selenium and the behavior-driven development tool Behave.

 ## Install Requirements:
 Once the virtual environment for the repository is created and activated, run this command to download the project